arnabs542/oj/leetcode/tips/cpp.md

 ## Synchronize data between threads using lock, signal, variables

-## Encapsulate low-level resources as classes, and wrap objects with shared_ptr to manage the resource releasing automatically
+## Encapsulate low-level resources as classes, and wrap objects with smart pointers to manage the resource releasing automatically

 ## Implement getter and setter methods, if properties are from member objects, not member variables
+1. Subclasses inheriting the base class can capture the member property change event
+2. The member property is dynamic

 ## Thread safety, thread synchronization
+1. State with lock
+2. Use RAII.
+In multi-threaded scenario, an asynchronous thread referencing an object that may be destroyed by another thread.
+Solution:
+- Use shared_ptr as strong reference to that object in the asynchronous thread, and the destroying thread never manually release resources, just decrease its reference.
+- Use weak_ptr to check whether it has expired.
+Still, the resource should not be destroyed manually, instead, be managed with its life span.

 # [Design Patterns](https://en.wikipedia.org/wiki/Software_design_pattern)
 - Creational patterns
 	- Singleton: Ensure a class has only one instance, and provide a global point of access to it.
 	- Resource acquisition is initialization (RAII): Ensure that resources are properly released by tying them to the lifespan of suitable objects
-	-
+	- Object pool: Avoid expensive acquisition and release of resources by recycling objects that are no longer in use.
+Can be considered a generalisation of connection pool and thread pool patterns.
+	- Abstract factory: Provide an interface for creating families of related or dependent objects without specifying their concrete classes.
 - Structural patterns
 	- Decorator: Attach additional responsibilities to an object dynamically keeping the same interface.
 Decorators provide a flexible alternative to subclassing for extending functionality.
 - Behavioural patterns